MQCOMP3120-2021/E-commerce-website-Project/README.md

 - Resolved errors occuring on the application.
 - Added search and filter for menu items.
 - Implemented Login cookies and logout function.

-## Daniel Wong

-- Worked on Cart & Checkout page.
-- Implemented cart functions for GET, POST, PUT and DELETE(for one item or for all in cart)
-- Implemented order functions for GET and POST
-- Made math functions to calculate costs
-- Resolved errors on the application
-- Ensured that products when added would update if there was a product already being ordered.

 # Interaction and Communication